vgel/Tenc/README.md

 A type name is one of the following strings: "int", "void".
 Any other type name is invalid.

-An identifier is any string consisting entireley of alphanumeric characters and underscores not starting with a digit.
+An identifier is any string consisting entirely of alphanumeric characters and underscores not starting with a digit.

 An argument list is a set of Type-Identifier pairs seperated with commas, enclosed with parenthesis:
 `(int foo, int bar)`.
 Only the following types are allowed: "int".